-This output measure is a count of adults with mental retardation that are found incompetent to proceed to trial after allegedly committing and being charged with a felony offense.
+This output measure is a count of adults with mental retardation that are determined incompetent to proceed to trial after allegedly committing and being charged with a felony offense.
 These individuals are ordered by the judicial system to receive competency training and custodial care through the Mentally Retarded Defendant Program (MRDP).
-The standard set by the Legislature for this measure is that 290 people should be served through MRDP.
-FY 2005/2006 performance for this measure indicates that 336 people were served through MRDP.
+The standard set by the Legislature for this measure is that 310 people should be served through MRDP.
+FY 2006/2007 performance for this measure indicates that 365 people were served.
 Performance for this measure exceeded the approved standard.
 Program growth in the Mentally Retarded Defendant Program and step down facilities has permitted the agency to meet demand for this court ordered service until early in FY 2005/2006.
-The program had a 40% increase in commitments in the first three quarters of FY 2005/2006.
-The number of adults found incompetent to proceed to trial is a factor not within the agency's control.
+The program had a 40% increase in commitments in the first three quarters of FY 2005/2006, and an additional 11% increase in FY 2006/2007.
+The number of adults determined incompetent to proceed to trial and committed to secure custody is a factor not within the agency's control.

-"Number adults receiving services in developmental services institutions"
+"Number adults receiving services in Developmental Disabilities institutions"

-This output measure is a count of individuals served in developmental services institutions (DSIs).
-The FY 2005/2006 standard set by the Legislature for this measure is that 1,293 should be served through state institutions.
-FY 2005/2006 performance for this measure indicates that 1,174 people were served in DSIs.
+This output measure is a count of individuals served in Developmental Disabilities institutions (DSIs).
+The FY 2006/2007 standard set by the Legislature for this measure is that 1,148 should be served through state institutions.
+FY 2006/2007 performance for this measure indicates that 1,120 people were served in DSIs.
 Performance for this measure exceeded the approved standard.
-The closure of the Community of Landmark facility has reduced the number of persons living in state facilities, and the five-year plan to close the Gulf Coast Center facility (now in its second year of implementation) will continue to reduce the number of persons living in state facilities, in concurrence with the Brown v.
+The closure of the Community of Landmark facility has reduced the number of persons living in state facilities, and the five-year plan to close the Gulf Coast Center facility (now in its third year of implementation) will continue to reduce the number of persons living in state facilities, in concurrence with the Brown v.
 Bush Settlement agreement.
-Offsetting the reductions realized by the closures of the Community of Landmark and Gulf Coast Center facilities is the increase in demand and capacity for forensic residents, which should somewhat reduce the rate of population decline in the next several years.
+Offsetting the reductions realized by the closures of the

+Community of Landmark and Gulf Coast Center facilities is the increase in demand and capacity for forensic residents, which should somewhat reduce the rate of population decline in the next several years.